anytizer/melody-editor-so.lmms/README.md

 # Features

-- Ctrl+Wheel to zoom in/out notations text.
+- Ctrl+Wheel to zoom in/out notations font size.
 - Double click on text area to choose a notation file.
 - Drag and Drop of a notation file into the melody editor area.
-- File system watcher for a dropped in file, if it is edited externally: it updates here, silently.
 - Extremely powerful parser for SARGAM notations in Romanized forms; and Devangari scripts.
   - A little memory usage while operating.
-  - Fast and Light weight, and small footprint.
+  - Fast, light weight, and small footprint.
-  - 20kb limits applied on input file size.
+  - 20kb limits applied on input size.
   - Does not obstruct live playing in the Piano Roll.
 - Multiple parsers (SARGAM, Carnatic, English, and some more in progress.)
-- Works by manipulation of .xpt format input from text notations.

 # Quick Manual